There might not be a more powerful or more primal exercise than the deadlift so including a deadlift program in your routine is essential.

 Deadlifting is not as simple as lifting a heavy bar off the ground.

 Deadlifting is about movement efficiency.
-The athletes who have a powerful posterior chain and understand the importance of bar position will always be able to deadlift heavier than the biggest guys who have poor form.
+The athletes who have mastered even a simple deadlift program, have a powerful posterior chain and understand the importance of bar position will always be able to deadlift heavier than the biggest guys who have poor form.

 Think about the biggest deadlifts you have seen in the gym.
 Lots of times it’s not by the big guys.
 There’s always that one guy that’s deadlifting 2x his bodyweight and is making it look easy.